Updated: Feb 3

 American Corporate Partners provides veterans with mentoring through ACP AdvisorNet, which is an online network of volunteer advisors who commit to sharing their business expertise and advice with military veterans and their immediate family.

-Adopt a Nursing Home recognizes the downsides of limiting nursing home residents’ visitors—seeing friends and family is crucial to emotional and mental health.
-So one solution The Texas Health Care Association has launched is the Adopt A Nursing Home campaign.
+Adopt a Nursing Home recognizes the downsides of limiting nursing home residents’ visitors— seeing friends and family is crucial to emotional and mental health.
+A solution that The Texas Health Care Association has launched is the Adopt A Nursing Home campaign.
 This provides the ability to send online messages or physical letters of encouragement to residents and staff.
 Check it out here.

 American Red Cross needs volunteers to act as digital advocates.
 Volunteers can help generate donations to the Red Cross and help share important updates on social media.